PinkCheetah1/C-Datatypes-Tutorial/2-sets.md

 We'd need a chunk of data that holds at least 1005 values in order to store them all as they are.
 What if there was a simple way to store and access these numbers without having to take up so much storage?
 Let's try this:
-What if we got remainder of these numbers after dividing them by 10?
-This can be done by using the Modulo opporator, or the `%`.
+What if we got the remainder of these numbers after dividing them by 10?
+This can be done by using the Modulo operator, or the `%`.
 This divides a number by another number and returns the remainder, or whatever couldn't be divided neatly after the division.
 0 % 10 is just 0
 11 % 10 is 1
 102 % 10 is 2